wouter-swierstra/SoftwareProject/02-slides.md

 # Establish a product backlog

-Sit down with the development team and your client.
+Sit down with the development team and the product owner.

 Everyone has a stack of notecards and a pen.